oskariorg/oskari-docs/md/documentation/backend/enabling-user-data-store.md

         \content-resources\src\main\resources\sql\PostgreSQL\example-userlayer-wfs-baselayer.sql

- Remeber layer id of this new inserted layer for properties configuration
+ Remember layer id of this new inserted layer for properties configuration

+### Configure default view and bundle config for to add `myplacesimport`  or create new view according to lastest oskari.org documentation

+        \content-resources\src\main\resources\sql\PostgreSQL\add_userlayer_to_default_view.sql

 ### Configure GeoServer